Understanding the Differences Between a Brand Manager vs Marketing Manager

 A brand manager is responsible for managing the identity and image of the brand.
 Their primary goal is to ensure that the brand remains consistent and strong in the minds of consumers.
 Key responsibilities include developing brand strategies, ensuring brand consistency, managing brand equity, and analyzing market trends.

 In some companies, particularly large ones that use the House of Brands architecture and business model, individuals titled "brand managers" may actually handle both branding and marketing efforts for a specific brand.
 Here the brand manager functions similarly to a CEO of that brand, overseeing all aspects of its branding and marketing.
-This role combines the responsibilities of traditional brand management with the tactical execution of marketing strategies, making them both brand and marketing managers for that particular brand.

 Marketing Manager